Configure MDS Automaton

 Using the Automaton

-To once the automaton is programmed and configured, you can now start using it.
+Once the automaton is programmed and configured, you are able to use it right away.
 After preparing the MDS resource volume or disk image:

-- Boot the target mac by pressing the power button and holding Option (⌥) on an Intel Mac or pressing and holding the power button on an M1 Mac.
+- Boot the target Mac by pressing the power button and holding Option (⌥) on an Intel Mac or pressing and holding the power button on an M1 Mac.

 - When the boot selector screen appears, insert the Automaton into the USB port.
 Within 5 seconds, the Mac should start booting to the recovery partition.